 Struan H. Robertson, David R. Glowacki, Chi-Hsiu Liang, Chris Morley,

-Robin Shannon, Mark Blitz, Paul W. Seakins and Michael J. Pilling
+Robin Shannon, Mark Blitz, Alison Tomlin, Paul W. Seakins and Michael J. Pilling

-Last updated: 20 April 2015
+Last updated: 22 April 2015

 Acknowledgements and Citation

 This work was made possible through the help of several people not included as authors.
 We would like to acknowledge the following individuals: Dr. Nicholas Green, Dr. Kevin Hughes, and Dr. David Waller.
 Some of the MESMER development was carried out under the auspices of grants from the EPSRC and NERC.
 Finally, we would like to thank you, the users.
 No program is ever perfect, and while we have carried out tests with MESMER on several different chemical systems, we will not have caught every bug.
 Some of you will no doubt find yourselves particularly adept at breaking the program, and we hope you will provide us feedback.
 MESMER will only become a better program with your help.